arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 When powered via USB, you are bypassing the onboard voltage regulator completely.
 In this case, the 5 V pin can provide up to 2 A without damaging the board.

-## Core
+## Board Package

-The UNO R4 WiFi is based on the [Arduino UNO R4 Core](https://github.com/arduino/ArduinoCore-renesas).
+The UNO R4 WiFi is based on the [Arduino UNO R4 Board Package](/tutorials/uno-r4-minima/r4-wifi-getting-starteds).

 ## Installation